 We partner with some of the most effective organizations on the ground in Africa that are creating lasting and sustainable change.
-Since 2013, we have granted over eight million dollars to over 50 organizations in 15 countries.
+Since 2013, we have granted close to nine million dollars to over 60 organizations in 15 countries.

 OUR FOCUS IS ON: